Marian-Klink/Deep-Kernel-Greedy/README.md

 To reproduce/analyze the paper plots, the ...Result_Files folder contains .npy files corresponding to the fitted models.
 These .npy files can simply be loaded in the ..._valuate.py files to recreate the evaluation data.
 Further, these folders also contain excel sheets listing cross-validation scores of all validated architectures and .txt files specifying the final models after cross-validation.
 The plots are created in the corresponding
 .ipynb notebooks.

+## Citation
+If you use this code or want to cite this repository, please cite the paper.